Editing the options of an investigation

 - Place the cursor to the left of the field label and press Delete or to the right of the field label and press Backspace.
 To remove all the labels at once, press Ctrl+A to select them all and press Delete.

 Note that if you have restricted the number of results according to the value of a field, that field is mandatory and it cannot be removed from the label selector.

 In any case, the set of labels in the label selector must never be empty.
-If you remove all the labels from the selector, then the a label with the identifier of the object (ID field) is automatically added.
+If you remove all the labels from the selector, then the a label with the unique identifier of the object (UID field) is automatically added.